kemsguy7/Cms_Project/README.md

 # Cms_Project

-A simple blogging website using php
+A simple blogging website using php and MySQL